NeoUCF/MinotaurProblems/README.md

 # MinotaurProblems
+## How to Run the Program:
+On the command prompt, go to the directory which contains the .java files, then run:
+`java MinotaurParty.java` to run the solution to Problem 1.
+`java MinotaurVase.java` to run the solution to Problem 2.

+Both programs will ask for an input of the number of guests.

+## Problem 1:
+### Correctness, Efficiency, and Evaluation:
+In `MinotaurParty.java`, the guest(s) can confirm with certainty they all entered by assigning a counter guest to count empty plates and to request a new cupcake.
+The other guest will eat the cupcake if it's their first time and will leave a cupcake if they've already eaten.

+For n guests, the expected runtime is O(n^2) since the exit condition is dependant on the counter guest counting n guest, the expected probability of the counter guest finding an empty plate is 1/n.
+This means after n passes through the labyrinth, the average/expected amount the counter will find empty plates is 1.
+So to find n guests, the counter must go through an average of n passes through maze for each guest.
+This means n * n, so the runtime is indeed O(n^2).

+For Experimental evaluation, I tested between 3 different locking mechanism: MSCLock, AndersonLock, and ReentrantLock.
+The MSCLock and AndersonLock are my own implementation so it may not be the most optimal for this given problem.
+Running the MSCLock on 100 guests would take an average of 72000 milliseconds.
+Running the AndersonLock on 100 guests would take an average of 68000 milliseconds.
+Running the ReentrantLock would take an average of 3200 milliseconds.
+All the experimental tests take place on a Lenovo IdeaPad Flex 5 which has a series 4000 Ryzen 7 (8 core CPU).

+## Problem 2:
+### Strategy Discussion:
+For the Crystal Vase problem, the 1st strategy of stop by and check is not very good since a guest may be 'starved' from actually seeing the vase.
+There may also be a lot of contention between the guests if there is a large crowd fight over entry to the vase room.
+There is no ordering as to when the guests can enter, so it's possible a single guest can hog up the viewing of the vase.

+The 2nd strategy is better than the first strategy as it significantly reduces contention by using a visible flag to all guests interesting in entering the vase room.
+However, this strategy still faces the issue of a guest being 'starved' from the vase.

+The 3rd strategy is the best strategy since it uses a queue.
+Using a queue reduces contention, it brings ordering and fairness to the guests, and it ensure there is no 'starvation' by allowing each guest to have a chance to see the vase.

+### Correctness, Efficiency, and Evaluation:
+In `MinotaurVase.java`, I chose the 3rd strategy of using a queue.
+The main library that I used to implement this queue was by using the Semaphore Class's built in queue to keep track of the ordering an fairness of the guests.
+By allowing only 1 permit, the Semaphore locks the other attempted acquiring guests and places them in a queue.
+To help randomize the acquiring of a permit, I made the guest thread sleep a random amount of time prior to an acquire.

+The Efficiency of the program is expected to be O(n) time since the program ends when all n guests have viewed the vase.
+When a guest is ready to acquire a permit, the guest will then be placed in a queue waiting for their turn.

+After running many tests, it was found that:
+- The average time for 10 guests was 17 milliseconds.
+- The average time for 100 guests was 130 milliseconds.
+- The average time for 1000 guests was 1200 milliseconds.

 ## Problem 1: Minotaur’s Birthday Party (50 points)

 The Minotaur invited N guests to his birthday party.
 When the guests arrived, he made the following announcement.